Winter Packing List (November-March)

 - Make sure that your hat covers your ears!

-- Dinners for Adults (Christmas and New Year’s only- all other winter dinners are family dinners)- although there is not a dress code, adult dinner attire in the winter has been described as Winter Chic- men usually wear jeans (or slacks) and a nice button down or sweater, and women have been seen in fur (faux or otherwise), jeans or leggings, ranchy/western dressy skirts and tops.
-The best we can say is: have a little fun with it- western up, and winterize your cocktail attire!
+- Dinners for Adults (Christmas and New Year’s only- all other winter dinners are family dinners)- Dressing up at the ranch doesn’t require a sport coat, although you may see one or two.
+It does typically require a blouse, a collared shirt and your best cowboy boots.
+Our guests have fun with western fashion and may often be seen in a fancy western shirt, crisp blue jeans and a handsome belt and cowboy boots.
+Adult dinner attire has been described as “Cowboy Chic” – men usually wear jeans (or slacks) and a nice button down or sweater, and women have been seen in fur (faux or otherwise), jeans or leggings, ranchy/western dressy skirts and tops.
+Have a little fun with it– “cowboy-up” and winterize your cocktail attire!
+For more detailed info on the C Lazy U dress code, please see our Guest Policies page.

-- Dinners for Kids- no dress code here at all- dress them in warm layers as their after-dinner evening activities might be outdoors (night skate and a bonfire, for example), but might be indoors (hide-and-go-seek in the Patio House)
+- Dinners for Kids- Dress jeans and nice tops are fine, same as the adults.
+Do dress them in warm layers as their after-dinner evening activities might be outdoors (night skate and a bonfire, for example), but might be indoors (hide-and-go-seek in the Patio House)

 - Your preferred sunscreen (we’re at about 8,500 ft, and that sun really reflects off the snow)